-2.3.1~ Summary.
-This subsection has summarised the BON metamodel, primarily to illustrate that the BON language - while smaller than UML - still provides useful modelling constructs and is non-trivial from a metamodelling perspective.
-This (semiformal) summary attempts to promote understandability by diagrammatically expressing well-formedness constraints, and by allowing projection of abstract views of the metamodel.
-In this sense, this mimics the approach taken in the OMG to metamodelling UML.
+2.3.1 Summary.
+This section has summarized the BON metamodel, primarily to illustrate that the BON language, while smaller than UML, still provides useful modeling constructs and is nontrivial from a metamodeling perspective.
+This (semiformal) summary attempts to promote understandability by diagrammatically expressing well-formedness constraints and by allowing projection of abstract views of the metamodel.
+In this sense, this mimics the approach taken in the OMG to metamodeling UML.

-The main disadvantage with specifying the BON metamodel in BON directly is that the language's semantics is not fully and formally defined (parts of the language are formalised in [Paige and Ostroff 1999b]), and there are as of yet no tools that can be used to directly check the correctness of the invariants and assertions contained within the classes.
-This criticism only partly applies to the UML 2.0 metamodel: while a full formal semantics for UML 2.0 does not yet exist, the fact that UML 2.0 results only) in C++.

-$\label{eq:acm_sol} ACM\ Journal\ Name,\ Vol.\ V,\ No.\ N,\ Month\ 20YY.$ is defined in terms of MOF, and there are tools that partly support MOF, means that partial checking of the UML metamodel can be carried out automatically.
+The main disadvantage with specifying the BON metamodel in BON directly is that the language's semantics is not fully and formally defined (parts of the language are formalized in Paige and Ostroff [1999b]), and there are as of yet no tools that can be used to directly check the correctness of the invariants and assertions contained within the classes.
+This criticism only partly applies to the UML 2.0 metamodel: while a full formal semantics for UML 2.0 does not yet exist, the fact that UML 2.0 is defined in terms of MOF, and there are tools that partly support MOF, means that partial checking of the UML metamodel can be carried out automatically.